 So, it is easier for the banks to get away with playing tricks with the pricing of their loans.
 Also, the economists working for each of the banks have different opinions as to the likely direction of interest rates in the future.

 Choosing when to fix your rate and for how long isn’t an exact science.
-Unfortunately, we can’t predict the likely future of interest rates, so you can only use an educated guess to work out if now is the right time for you to lock in your repayments.
+You can’t always accurately predict the future of interest rates, so you can only use an educated guess to work out if now is the right time for you to lock in your repayments.

 You should fix for 5 years if you believe that rates are likely to be higher than they are now for the medium term.
 The other time that you should fix your loan is if there is a high likelihood that a spike in your repayments will push you over your limit.

 Try to avoid fixing your rate during times of economic volatility.
-The banks tend to increase their fixed rates in an attempt to cash in on peoples fear!
+The banks tend to increase their fixed rates in an attempt to cash in on fear.

 Of course, not everybody should fix their rate.
 A 5 year fixed rate would be unsuitable for you if:

-- Are planning to make significant extra repayments on your loan.
+- Plan to make significant extra repayments on your loan.